Born Under Punches (The Heat Goes On)

-"Born Under Punches (The Heat Goes On)" is a song by American rock band Talking Heads.
-It is the first track on their 1980 album Remain in Light.
+"Born Under Punches (The Heat Goes On)" is a song by the American rock band Talking Heads.
+It is the first track on their fourth studio album Remain in Light (1980).

 Composition and recording

 The track has a prominent bassline and sets the funk tone of the album.
 It incorporates elements of African music, continuing an approach used in an earlier Talking Heads song, "I Zimbra".

 The solo was performed by David Byrne using a Lexicon Prime Time delay unit and was recorded piece by piece, with each part speed-manipulated upon playback.
 However, during live performances, the solo was played by Adrian Belew, who performed with the band on the album and its subsequent tour.

-Reception
+Critical reception

 AllMusic critic Bill Janovitz describes the song's protagonist as being "another alienated, lost soul seeing a world filtered through his delusions and paranoia," similar to the protagonists in other Talking Heads songs.
 Janovitz points to the following lyrics to support his assessment: